I-3-2-25.Allegations of Unfairness, Prejudice, Partiality, Bias, Misconduct, or Discrimination by Administrative Law Judges

 e.
 No Abuse of Discretion - Remand or Decision

-If the AC determines the ALJ did not abuse his or her discretion but another basis exists to grant review, the applicable language below must be added in the action document.
+If the AC determines the ALJ did not abuse their discretion but another basis exists to grant review, the applicable language below must be added in the action document.

 For remands and decisions, the following language applies:

 Additionally, the claimant alleged that the Administrative Law Judge [quote the specific allegation].
 The Appeals Council considered the allegations solely as they related to abuse of discretion.
-After reviewing the entire record, [including the hearing recording,] the Appeals Council determined that the Administrative Law Judge did not abuse his or her discretion in this case.
+After reviewing the entire record, [including the hearing recording,] the Appeals Council determined that the Administrative Law Judge did not abuse their discretion in this case.
 The Council found, however, another reason to grant review.

 For interim actions, the following language applies: